Mental health resources for SMEs

 Cloud-enabled SMEs stay in business longer than the national average and make more money, according to recent Xero data.
 Is it time you made a change?

-Recently I attended Xero’s flagship conference Xeroncon South held in Brisbane.
+Recently I attended Xero’s flagship conference Xerocon South held in Brisbane.
 Why were we there?
 Well, in case you hadn’t heard, we’ve recently partnered with Xero to enable bills to be paid automatically out of Xero.

 That’s right folks, if you use Xero and Tyro together, you no longer need to double handle supplier bills in Xero AND internet banking.
 You can see it in action here.